ATOMworkplace/Humanlike-AI-Systems-and-Trust-Attribution/README.md

 | `timestamp` | ISO 8601, written server-side at time of log |
 | `latency_ms` | Time from trial page load to button click, measured client-side |

-`data/logs.json` is gitignored and stays local.
 To export as CSV, visit `/api/export` in the browser.

 ## How to Run Locally